Frequently Asked Questions

 Do we protect the floors?

-We use multiple layers of floor protector and seal with tape to ensure no dust get through
+We use multiple layers of floor protector and seal with tape to ensure no dust gets through

 What happens to lights, electrical fixtures and furniture?